MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 Every Teams panels device requires a Microsoft 365 room resource account.
 You use the resource account credentials to sign in to Microsoft Teams app on the panels device.

-To set up a Microsoft 365 resource account for Teams panels, it is receommended that you purchase a [Microsoft Teams Rooms Standard license](#license-requirement).
+To set up a Microsoft 365 resource account for Teams panels, we recommended that you purchase a [Microsoft Teams Rooms Standard license](#license-requirement).
 For information on how to create a resource account and assign a license to it, see [Create a resource account using the Microsoft 365 admin center](resource-account-ui.md).

 > [!NOTE]